xuyunfan9991/SCRIPro/docs/usage.rst

 - In this function, you are allowed to input a transcriptome dataset and a chromatin accessibility dataset.
 - For transcriptome data, a feature count matrix is required.
 For chromatin accessibility, you can input a fragment file or feature count matrix either.
-- The ``-n`` parameter controls how many cells merge into a supercell.
+- The ``-n`` parameter controls how many cells merge into a metacell.
 This parameter affects the resolution of the results.
 - For barcode matched multiome dataset, like SHARE-seq or 10X multiome dataset, the ``-b`` should be set to ``0``.
 Otherwise, this should be set as ``1``.
 - If ``-b`` is set as ``1``, a GTF annotation file need to provide.
-- This function will output a pkl including the pvalue matrix and tf activity score matrix and a dir named 'bigwig' will also be generated, containing the each supercell's corresponding chromatin landscape file
+- This function will output a pkl including the pvalue matrix and tf activity score matrix and a dir named 'bigwig' will also be generated, containing the each metacell's corresponding chromatin landscape file

 .. code::